 11. The emergency number is 911.
 They speak English.

-13. Light clothes are recommended but may be wise to carry a sweater or jacket since nights tend to be cool.
+12. Light clothes are recommended but it may be wise to carry a sweater or jacket since nights tend to be cool.
 At sea level shorts are good enough.
-If you plan to walk in the forest, long sleeve shirts, jeans, boots and a hat are more appropriate.
+If you plan to walk in the forest, long sleeve shirts, jeans, boots, and a hat are more appropriate.
 Be sure your clothes are made of cotton.
-Don’t forget a mosquito repellent, sunglasses and suntan lotion or cream.
+Don’t forget mosquito repellent, sunglasses, and suntan lotion or cream.
 During the rainy season (May through November) a jacket and an umbrella are a must.

-14. Telephones, faxes, cellular phones, Internet, as well as audiovisual equipment are always at hand
+14. Telephones, faxes, cellular phones, the Internet, as well as audiovisual equipment are always at hand.

-17. About electricity, there is 110 or 220 volts power all over the country.
-Check with the people in your place before connecting any electrical apparatus on to the line.
+17. About electricity, there is 110 or 220 volts of power all over the country.
+Check with the people in your place before connecting any electrical apparatus to the line.

 CURRENCY: The COLON is our official currency and the US $ is widely accepted also.
-Colon is Spanish for Columbus.
+The colon is Spanish for Columbus.
 Christopher Columbus “discovered” Costa Rica in 1502 on his third and final voyage to the new world.